glouppe/info8002-large-scale-data-systems/lecture1.md

 ## Consensus

 - How do multiple machines reach an agreement?
-    - Time and synchronization, global states, leader election, Paxos, Blockchain.
+    - Time and synchronization, global states, leader election, Paxos, proof of work, blockchain.
 - **Bad news**: it is impossible!
     - The impossibility of consensus for asynchronous systems.